LilyYuanXia/Statistical-Methods-for-High-Dimensional-Biology/project/individual_report.md

 on each gene, where the explanatory variable was *vital\_status*.
 The multiple linear regressions were conducted to evaluate the association between gene expression values and patients’ survival situations.
-Meanwhile, since we perform the statistical test on each gene, the the dangerouse of multiple testing should be considered.
+Meanwhile, since we perform the statistical test on each gene, the dangerouse of multiple testing should be considered.
 We controled the false discovery rate (FDR) using Benjamini Hochberg method, and `adj.P.Val` is the BH FDR values given by default.
 We expected limma